Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

     Doxygen          (E)     SCons (E)     htop     (E)     tree     (E)
 ```

-The first block in the output are the modules available throught the default
+The first block(s) in the output are the modules available through the default
 software stack.

-The second block in the output shows the available software stacks: `CrayEnv`
+The *Software stacks* block in the output shows the available software stacks:
-and `LUMI/21.08`.
+`CrayEnv`, `LUMI/21.08` and `LUMI/21.12` in this example.
 The `(S)` besides the name shows that these are sticky modules
 that won't be removed by default by ``module purge``.
 This is done to enable you
 to quickly clean your environment without having to re-initialise from scratch.
+In the future we may mark some stacks also with `LTS` next to their name
-The `LTS` next to `LUMI/21.08` denotes that this is a release that we will try
+which would then denote that this is a release that we will try
-to support long-term (ideally two years, but we expect that heavy changes to the
+to support long-term (ideally two years), but at the moment the system is
-system in the initial year of operation will make that impossible).
+changing to rapidly (as some of the hardware is new and not an evolution of
+previous hardware) sp we cannot guarantee any level of longevity for any
+of the software stacks.

-The third block, titled *Modify the module display style*, contains a number of
+The next block, titled *Modify the module display style*, contains a number of
 modules that can be used to change the way the module tree is displayed:

   * `ModuleColour`: these modules can be used to turn the colour on or off in